Japanese Public Key Infrastructure (JPKI)

 Forms: Contact form for using via the inquiry form for the use of the

-*Please select "Basic 4 Information Provision Services" in the question of "5.
+*Please select "basic four information Provision Service" in the question of "5.
 Please select the inquiry content" in the form.

 6.2.
-Equipping smartphones with the My Number Card function (electronic certification) (started on May 11, 2023)
+My Number Card's installation in function (electronic certificate) smartphones (started on May 11, 2023)

-By installing My Number Card electronic certification functions on smartphones, users can subscribe to and use a variety of My Number Card services anytime and anywhere with just one smartphone, without having to carry a My Number Card.
+By installing the function of My Number Card's electronic certificate on smartphones, users can subscribe to and use a variety of My Number Card services anytime and anywhere with just one smartphone, without having to carry the My Number Card with them.

 Details are listed below.
 Please refer to them when considering the use of this service.
 We will continue to expand the information in the future.

-- Study Group on Installation of My Number Card Functions on Smartphones
+- Study Group on Smartphone Installation in function in My Number Card

 7. Inquiry